jlw-94/updates/README.md

 # updates
-Creating a repository to make some imrpovements to existing code
+Creating a repository to make some improvements to existing repos